chrisrabe/micro-frontend-boilerplate/README.md

 Each of these stages can optimised and changed depending on how your organisation or teams works.

 1. **Embed** focuses on `infrastructure` and `bundling` approaches.
 You can optimise it by changing how the micro frontends are bundled and lazy loaded into the screen.
-You can also update how the bundle is served on the browser.
+You can also update the infrastructure used to serve the bundles into your clients.
 2. **Initialise** focuses on `memory usage` and `namespacing`.
 Putting a bunch of code inside the `window` space will surely consume a lot of memory.
 You can optimise this by changing how and when the script is embedded into the window space.
 3. **Mount** and **Unmount** focuses on the `frontend framework` of choice.